sensu/sensu-slack-handler/README.md

 `sensuctl asset add sensu/sensu-slack-handler`

-If you're using an earlier version of sensuctl, you can find the asset on the [Bonsai Asset Index](https://bonsai.sensu.io/assets/sensu/sensu-slack-handler).
+If you're using an earlier version of sensuctl, you can download the asset definition from [this project's Bonsai Asset Index page](https://bonsai.sensu.io/assets/sensu/sensu-slack-handler).

 #### Example Sensu Go handler definition: